Transport Services & Vehicle Hire

 Government Subsidized Transport

 Government Subsidized Transport is available in order to make it cheaper for persons with disabilities to travel.
-The Dial-A-Ride service is heavily subsidized, it is therefore important that it remains focused on providing transport for those who require it: This includes persons with physically disabilities who need to commute between home and work, who cannot board and use public transport due to their disability, and who have no other means of transport.
+The Dial-A-Ride service is heavily subsidized, it is therefore important that it remains focused on providing transport for those who require it: This includes persons with Mobility, Visual and Intellectual Impairments who need to commute between home and work, who cannot board and use public transport due to their disability, and who have no other means of transport.

 It is an important service because it allows persons with physical disabilities to use public transport to access economic opportunities and is intended to ensure that they are still able to work.